matteocorti/check_updates/README.md

 ## up2date

-since up2date -l to list the outdated packages can only be run be run by root the plugin must be executed as root.
+Since `up2date -l` to list the outdated packages can only be run be run by root the plugin must be executed as root.
 Please configure sudo as
 follows: